-The Leaning Tower of Niles
+The Leaning Tower of Niles, Illinois

-Location: Niles, Illinois (6300 W. Touhy Ave.)
+Location: Niles, IL near Chicago (6300 W. Touhy Ave.)

 When to visit: Anytime during daylight hours

-Time needed to enjoy: 10-15 minutes
+Time needed: 10-15 minutes

 Website: Wikipedia (unofficial)

-The Niles version is 94-foot-tall structure was made from concrete, steel and stone.
-The Chicago version isn’t in a setting quite as picturesque as the Pisa tower – it sits next to a YMCA, and cars pass by all the time on the road in front of it.
+The Niles version is 94-foot-tall structure made from concrete, steel and stone.
+This Chicago tower isn’t in a setting quite as picturesque as the Pisa tower – it sits next to a YMCA, which smartly calls itself as the “Leaning Tower YMCA.”

 Touhy Avenue is a busy, wide street, so loads of cars pass by all the time in front of the tower.
 So expect a busy urban setting if you come visit.
 It’s not a picturesque countryside setting at all!